'THE KING OF DISTRACTION' | His endless supply of antics help sick kids learn to cope

 Why does he do this?

-"When you find out what gets them excited, that's your in," said VandeMark, who is in his 20th year as a Child Life Specialist at Helen DeVos Children's Hospital.
+"When you find out what gets them excited, that's your in," said VanDemark, who is in his twentieth year as a Child Life Specialist at Helen DeVos Children's Hospital.
 "Each patient is unique."

 "Child Life is a really powerful and unique thing that a lot of people don't know about," said Russ Hoekstra, who is the hospital's Child Life Specialist Manager.
 "It's an opportunity for us to really encircle a lot of patients that come here, and try to get them to see this place as normal.